 Imagine a breakfast joint where you could order just the soft, eggy center of the French toast — it would be heaven, right?
 Well, that’s pretty much what you get with this recipe.
 With 8 eggs, 3 cups of milk, and a night in the fridge, even the crustiest baguette doesn’t stand a chance, and this French toast is as plush and custardy as they come.
 It tastes absolutely marvelous topped with a pile of spiced, sweet-tart apples and a generous drizzle of maple syrup.

-Baked apple French toast is a gloriously over-the-top breakfast.
-It’s perfect when you’ve got weekend guests: you can make it up to 48 hours ahead, so if you have a wild night on the town, all you have to do in the morning is pop it in the oven.
+Baked apple French toast is a gloriously over-the-top breakfast, but it doesn’t have to be a big project: You can make it up to 48 hours ahead, so all you have to do in the morning is pop it in the oven.
 It does take nearly an hour to bake, but that’s time well spent frying up breakfast sausages or thick slabs of smoky bacon.
 And making coffee, lots and lots of coffee.

 Our tip: We’ve deliberately avoided naming a specific apple for the recipe.
-It’s fall, so there are lots to choose from, any will do — and our produce section is full of them.
-Go with your favorite!
+Any will do and our produce section is full of them — go with your favorite!

 Servings: 8 to 12